8/8/2025 Inspipration Trail

 [personal profile] ysabetwordsmith

 I fed the birds.
-I've seen a mixed flock of sparrows and house finches, plus a pair of cardinals that flew away when I went outside.
+I've seen a mixed flock of sparrows and house finches, a mourning dove, and a fox squirrel.

 I put out water for the birds.